 Tortilla de Patatas

-Spanish omelette and rosé wine
+A Spanish omelette with hot pimentón, Manchego cheese and rosé wine

-Recipe and photos by Josee Brisson
+Recipe by Josee Brisson

 Tortilla de patatas or tortilla española is a quintessential part of Spanish cuisine.
 They are served in most tapas and pintxo bars throughout Spain, and mothers make them into sandwiches for their children to take to school.